Muzirkk/RecyclableWaste-Web-application/README.md

-# Recycling-Web-application
+# RecyclableWast-Web-application
-A Prototype of app Recycling is for SIT744 Ass2
+A Prototype of the App RecyclableWaste is for SIT744 Ass2